Brand development that increases sales velocity, guaranteed.

 The debate about Adidas’s hidden message in the logo has existed for years.
 Some claim the iconic logo stripes represent a mountain, symbolizing the brand’s commitment to strength and endurance.
 Others say the three stripes represent the company’s three founders, Adi Dassler and his two brothers.

-Whatever the true inspiration behind the logo, one thing is certain: Adidas has become a household name, and its symbol is instantly recognizable worldwide.
+Whatever the true inspiration behind the logo, one thing is sure: Adidas has become a household name, and its symbol is instantly recognizable worldwide.
 Maybe the hidden message in the Adidas logo is simply the power of great branding.
 Or perhaps it’s a mountain.
 Who knows?
 What is for sure is that it creates a conversation in the customer’s mind.

 Apple